 Deletes the specified version from the input enterprise, workgroup, or desktop geodatabase.

-Reconciles a version or multiple versions against a target version.
+Reconciles a version or multiple versions with a target version.

 Registers an enterprise, workgroup, or desktop geodatabase dataset as versioned.